Château de Castelnau-Bretenoux: 17th century

 Gabriel-Aldonce ruled the barony from 1621 until 1657, visiting it infrequently.
 During the reign of Louis XIII, Cardinal Richelieu implemented a royal plan to raze the old medieval castle fortifications in France but Castelnau was spared as it no longer had a military function and due to services Gabriel had provided to the king.

-With no heir, Louis-Francois, brother of Gabriel assumed the barony in 1657, renouncing his calling in church, as Dean of Castelnau, and was allowed to marry but he too had no heir.
+With no heir, Louis-Francois, brother of Gabriel assumed the barony in 1657, renouncing his calling in the church, Dean of Castelnau, and was allowed to marry but he too had no heir.
 One of his contributions to Castelnau was an altarpiece sculpted for the collegiate church.

 In, 1691, Louis-Guillaume, brother of Louis-Francois, took the title and was the last baron, and being a serious gambler, was once expelled from the court of Louis XIV, allegedly cheating at cards.
 He married late, aged 66, seven years after inheriting the barony.
 His wife Jeanne was the daughter of Louis Charles d'Albert, 2nd Duke of Luynes.
 Renaissance style architecture was added to the castle during this time period.